What does ‘without prejudice’ mean?

 Without prejudice letters and emails

-If you want to see more examples of without prejudice letters and emails, you can just copy our free templates in the templates section of this site.
+If you want to see more examples of without prejudice letters and emails, you can just copy our free templates in the Documents section of this site.
 Here is one we made earlier, which is a very basic one just to give you an idea.
 The templates in our documents section are much more detailed:

 I write further to my open letter of x date.
 In that letter I set out my grievances and you should be aware that I am more than willing to pursue this matter to tribunal in the absence of a swift resolution.
 My health has been badly affected and I attach no price to my health.
 On a purely commercial basis however, and for a swift resolution, I would be prepared to sign a compromise agreement giving me 3 months’ wages tax free plus my full notice pay.
 This offer remains open for 7 days from the date of this letter.